 - Confirm the worktop material: laminate (chipboard), solid wood (beech, oak), or composite (quartz, acrylic).

-- Photograph the joint area and the overall kitchen layout — send it to the technician in advance.
+- Take photos of the joint area and the full kitchen layout — send them to the technician beforehand.

-- If the worktop is not yet installed, place the sections side by side so the technician can start right away.
+- If the worktop is not installed yet, put the sections next to each other so the technician can begin straight away.

-- Check whether you have a joining strip and eurobolts (if the kitchen was bought as a set, they are usually included).
+- Check if you have a joining strip and eurobolts (if the kitchen was bought as a set, they are often included).

-- Prepare a power socket for tools — a router or drill will be needed.
+- Prepare a power socket for the tools — a router or drill will be needed.

 - Confirm the worktop colour — sealant is matched to the shade; if you need a specific tone, buy it in advance.